vitkyrka/montab/README.rst

 This provides behaviour similar to Alt-Tab, but for switching between monitors or cycling through windows on a specific monitor.
-It has only been tested with XFCE, but should work with any window manager which supports EWMH.
+It has only been tested with XFCE (with focus follows mouse), but should work with any window manager which supports EWMH.

 The trigger key is currently hard coded to ``Super_L`` / ``Mod4``.
 The following shortcuts are available: